-Dr Stephen P King joined the Productivity Commission as a Commissioner from 1 July 2016.
+Dr Stephen P King commenced a 5 year term as a full time Commissioner with the Productivity Commission in July 2016.
+Stephen was reappointed for a further 5 year term as a part time Commissioner in January 2022.
 He was recently a Professor of Economics at Monash University in Melbourne where he also held the position of Dean of the Faculty of Business and Economics from 2009-2011.

 Prior to joining Monash, Stephen was a Member of the Australian Competition and Consumer Commission (ACCC), where he chaired the Mergers Review Committee.
 Previous roles include, Professor of Economics at the University of Melbourne and a Professor of Management (Economics) at the Melbourne Business School.